 Listening to Others

-We seek parent’s views throughout the year and complete the Lancashire Parental questionnaire annually in the autumn term, feeding back to parents via the Newsletter.
-However, from 16/17 this will take place every two years with more school specific questionnaires completed more regularly.
+We seek parents' views throughout the year and complete the Lancashire Parental questionnaire annually in the autumn term, feeding back to parents via the Newsletter.
+However, from 15/16 this will take place every two years with more school specific questionnaires completed more regularly.
 We survey KS1 and KS2 pupils towards the end of the summer term.
 Findings from all these consultations are fed back to the Educational Performance Committee and used to inform our questioning and improve the overall performance of the school.

 The Governors have attended a range of training opportunities this year and we have completed and reviewed a skills audit.
 The skills audit recognises that existing Governors have a strong base of relevant expertise and experience.
-As new governors have joined the Governing Body in 2015/16 the induction process has been revised and improved.

 Governor Training has included